-If you or your accountant send your tax returns to us electronically, they must be kept for seven years, either electronically or paper based.
+If you or your accountant send your tax returns to us electronically, they must be kept for 7 years, either electronically or paper based.

-If you complete your Employment information - IR348 electronically, you do not have to keep a paper copy, but you'll need to ensure you can reproduce the schedules you've sent us.

-Your payroll records are a base for the data on the schedules and you must keep these records for seven years.
+If you complete your employment information return electronically, you do not have to keep a paper copy, but you'll need to ensure you can reproduce the schedules you've sent us.
+Your payroll records are a base for the data on the schedules and you must keep these records for 7 years.